 From the survey so many of you guys did for me a few months ago, one of the things you wanted to see more of here on Land of Marvels going forward was actual budget posts for trips.
 And while in the past, I’ve shied away from these a little bit, I realize that it’s super helpful to get an idea of how expensive travel is and how much you should budget for a trip.
 So before I jump into today’s post and future budget posts, let me preface this by saying that I don’t really try to stick to a strict budget when traveling.
 Of course we have a general budget for the whole trip, but we’re not pinching pennies by any means, so if you need to be on a stricter budget for your trip, then adjust as needed for your own situation.
+Today I’m sharing a complete budget for 4 days in Iceland.

 This year for our annual Thanksgiving escape, we wanted to head somewhere snowy and magical – enter our fourth trip to Iceland, one of our all-time favorite places!
 Below is the total budget for this trip, which included a total of 4 full days in Iceland.
 Hopefully this will help you plan your own escape to Iceland and give you an idea of how much you might want to budget for your own adventures!